florenceasitwas/site/_texts/misc/bigallo_hotspots.md

 [Read More]

 These scenes emphasized the Bigallo's presence on the Piazza del Duomo and declared that the company was there to stay.
-Perhaps the members of the Bigallo sought to match their Misericordian predecessors in having a pictorial narrative displayed prominently on their new headquarters, though these panels outsize the *Fanciulli Smarriti* and its lost partner.
+Perhaps the members of the Bigallo sought to match their Misericordian predecessors in having a pictorial narrative displayed prominently on their new headquarters, as evidenced by the larger size of these panels compared to the *Fanciulli Smarriti* and its lost partner.

-The painting of these frescoes demonstrates the slow yet not-so-subtle transition of the oratory's identification with the Company of the Bigallo from that of the Misericordia, which dissolved the unwanted merger in *1515* and moved around the corner to the parish church of San *Cristoforo*.
+The painting of these frescoes demonstrates the transition of the oratory's identification with the Company of the Bigallo from that of the Misericordia, which dissolved the unwanted merger in *1515* and moved around the corner to the parish church of San *Cristoforo*.

-The patronage of saints

-The painting of frescoes on the exterior of buildings was not an uncommon sight in the late Medieval Italian city-states; one of the most famous examples were the scenes produced by Giorgione for the facade of the Fondaco dei Tedeschi in Venice.

 AV